michal-niedzwiedzki/php-integration-testing/README.md

 Exercise 0: getting to know the code
 ------------------------------------

-Open the CustomersRepository class in `model` directory.
+Open the CustomersRepository class in `Model` directory.
 Examine how it connects to the database.
 Identify the potential problems when testing the code.